captbaritone/grats/README.md

 }
 ```

-We also support defining enums using a union of string literals, howerver there
+We also support defining enums using a union of string literals, however there
 are some limitations to this approach:

 * You cannot add descriptions to enum values